Suvajit1/Delta-demo/README.md

 # Delta-demo
-This is demo repo for git and GitHub
+This is demo repo for git and GitHub.